-Exemplary Accomplished Developing Beginning Written communication skills Students provided an organized and thouroughly proof-read document with appropriate structure and formatting (figure labels, headings, references, graphs, etc.), and relevant semantics.
-Students provided an organized document with appropriate structure, and relevant semantics, containing minor misspellings and/or grammatical errors. appropriate structure, and poor semantics, containing minor Students provided a document with inappropriate structure and formatting, and poor semantics, containing major misspellings and/or grammatical errors.
+Exemplary Accomplished Developing Beginning Written communication skills organized document with appropriate structure, and relevant semantics, containing minor misspellings and/or Students provided a document with appropriate structure, and poor semantics, containing minor misspellings and/or grammatical errors.
+Students provided a document with inappropriate structure and formatting, and poor semantics, containing major misspellings and/or grammatical errors.
 Scientific referencing Original work.
 Proper referencing of material (parts/sentences/figures) quoted from relevant sources.
 Original work.
-Proper referencing of material (parts/sentences/figures). (parts/sentences/figures) All copied material (parts/sentences/figures) from other sources is not referenced.
+Proper (parts/sentences/figures) All copied material (parts/sentences/figures) from other sources is not referenced.
 Reports cannot be submitted as is and must be rewritten.